Table Of Contents

 • Globally, the cloud computing market will surpass $1 trillion by 2028.
 (Precedence Research)

-• The global cloud computing market grew from $24.63 billion in 2010 to $156.4 billion in 2020.
-That’s a 635% jump.
+• The global cloud computing market hit $912.77 billion in 2025, up from $156.4 billion in 2020.
+(Source: Precedence Research)

-• A cloud bill can comprise hundreds of millions or billions of rows of data (FinOps Certification)
+• A cloud bill can comprise hundreds of millions or billions of rows of data.
+(FinOps Certification)

-• 97% of enterprise cloud apps are unsanctioned, because departments, teams, or employees purchase new tools to support their productivity efforts.
+• 97% of enterprise cloud apps are unsanctioned because departments, teams, or employees purchase new tools to support their productivity efforts.
 (Osterman Research)

 • Modernizing and integrating apps with public cloud services is a top priority in the next three years.
 (VMware)

-• You can reduce your Total Cost of Ownership (TCO) by as much as 40% by migrating your business to the public cloud (Accenture).
+• You can reduce your Total Cost of Ownership (TCO) by as much as 40% by migrating your business to the public cloud.
+(Accenture)

 • The world creates 2.5 quintillion bytes of data every day.
 (Osterman Research)

-• Fun Fact: A “FinOps Hug”: A state of harmony between finance and engineering teams.
+• Fun Fact: A “FinOps Hug” is a state of harmony between finance and engineering teams.

 Let’s dive right into it, shall we?